2019 World Athletics Championships – Women's long jump

 The women's long jump at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha, Qatar, from 5 to 6 October 2019.

+The winning margin was 38 cm.
+As of 2024, this is the only time the women's long jump has been won by more than 30 cm at these championships.

 Summary

 Throughout the 2019 season, only 3 athletes were able to jump over 7 metres, led by Malaika Mihambo who had been there in 6 out of 10 competitions.
 One of the others was defending champion Brittney Reese, who didn't make it out of the qualifying round, leaving Ese Brume as Mihambo's strongest challenger.